WasabiRaptor/Starbecue/features.md

 # Getting Started
 On creation of a new character, a popup menu will open up to allow one to quickly assign vore preferences, as well as an agreement to enable yourself to use the mod's content.
-To change those settings and access further settings, then open the toobar and select **Starbecue Settings** to open the settings menu.
+To change those settings and access further settings, then open the toolbar and select **Starbecue Settings** to open the settings menu.

 To get started with the mod, all you need to do is open your crafting interface, and craft the **SBQ Controller** this is the main item used to perform actions, and can be re-assigned via it's action wheel.